 Buckwheat: Its name belies the fact that this is not wheat at all.
 In fact, buckwheat, a relative of rhubarb, is a whole grain that, when ground into flour, makes fabulous pancakes and muffins.
 When buckwheat is roasted, it becomes kasha, which can also be used in a variety of ways.
 One of the best known kasha dishes is kasha varnishkes, in which the groats are simmered with onion and chicken broth before being mixed with bowtie pasta.
-Make an appealing variation of kasha varnishkes by using gluten-free pasta, and add in some extra cooked vegetables, such as chopped carrots and mushrooms for fiber and flavor.
+Use one of the new gluten-free pastas in any shape available, and add in some extra cooked vegetables, such as chopped carrots and mushrooms for fiber and flavor.

 Cornmeal: Made from ground dried corn, cornmeal is not just the central ingredient in the popular Italian dish known as polenta, but also a key ingredient in cornbread.
 Cornmeal comes in white, yellow, and even blue, and it’s fun to experiment with the various colors.
 In this moist, flavorful variation on traditional cornbread, called Three Sisters Bread, yellow cornmeal is combined with garbanzo-fava bean flour and puréed winter squash.
 Each square of bread contains 6 grams of protein and 3 grams of fiber, and would be delicious served with chili or vegetable soup.